-The Women Leaders in Digital Health Awards celebrate the top ten female visionaries who are harnessing the power of IT to transform health and healthcare in Canada today.
+The Women Leaders in Digital Health Awards celebrate the female visionaries who are harnessing the power of IT to transform health and healthcare in Canada today.

-Launched in 2017 by Digital Health Canada, the annual Women Leaders in Digital Health Award recognizes those visionaries who are harnessing the power of IT to transform Canadian health and healthcare.
-The award is unique among power lists and award programs in that it recognizes women at any stage of their career progressions and is inclusive of all women of influence no matter where they might be in the health IT field.
+Launched in 2017 by Digital Health Canada, the annual Women Leaders in Digital Health Award recognizes women at any stage of their career progressions and is inclusive of all women of influence no matter where they might be in the health IT field.
 Each year, up to ten new Women Leaders in Digital Health are selected for recognition by an adjudication committee of industry peers.

 The award is open to all women working in the Canadian digital health community at all stages of their career from Emerging Professionals (first 7 years in profession) to Leaders (within their department or organization) to Executives (representing Director level and up).

-Nominations are now open for the 2022 Women Leaders in Digital Health
+Thank you to everyone who submitted a nomination for the 2022 Women Leaders in Digital Health Award.

 Digital Health Canada is committed to diversity, inclusion and equity in connection with our vision, mission, values and pillars.
 We strive to develop an awards program that reflects the diversity of the Canadian health ecosystem and the Digital Health Canada member and stakeholder community.
 We actively welcome nominations for people who are Black, Indigenous, LGBTQIA2S+, or living with disability, as well as People of Colour or members of other racialized, marginalized, and equity-seeking groups.
 There is no cost associated with nominating someone for a Digital Health Canada Award.Meet the 2021 Women Leaders in Digital Health

 Congratulations to the 2021 Women Leaders in Digital Health!